voyd-lang/voyd/spec/ll-ir-form.md

 Empty = " ";
 ```

-## Expanded Meta Syntax Grammar
+## Extended Spec Grammar

-A modified version of the full expanded form grammar is used to
+A modified version of the normal grammar used by the spec to define types of expressions.
-define syntax elsewhere in this spec.

 Note: Optional is equivalent to `Atom | ()`;